Copyright 2014 MillieAnne Lowe, Orange County, California

 “I don’t like being here.
 All I do is sleep, and all I want to do is bake …”

 Just then, Commander Creep walked.
 He kept his arm across the door, holding it open.
 “Ladies, I’ve been informed that you intruded on Mrs. Johnson without permission.
 Please leave now,” he said.

 “No!
 They’re not intruding.
 They’re my friends and I’m glad to see them.
-Don’t go Haley.
+Don’t go Hayley.
 Don’t go, girls,” Mrs. Johnson’s voice got weaker with each sentence.
 I rushed toward her and the creep’s arm swung out and blocked me hard against my chest.
 It was as if I walked into a log.

 Eric came up behind him, grabbed his other arm back, twisted it, and forced him to turn around.
 Then Eric slugged him hard under his chin.
 We all heard him slam against the wall, or was that noise the jaw breaking?
 I hoped the creep’s teeth were shattering, too.
 Alas, the creep didn’t go down.
 He regained his balance and came forward, ready to deliver a hard blow on Eric’s head when suddenly the room filled with orderlies and nurses.

 Three men pulled the Commander back from attacking Eric.
 Two others held Eric back, but not successfully.
 Eric shrugged loose and pounded Stetson in the stomach, then in the face.
 The creep waivered on his feet, then folded forward and lost his breakfast.
 A disgusting sight.

 The other nurses attended to Mrs. Johnson who was gasping for air.
 Her arms stretched out to me and I went and put my arms around her.
 I had never known how much she meant to me until that moment.